 The review course will be offered online only.
 To pass the course, students need to score a grade of 80 or better on the screening exam.
 The course grading will be a P (pass) for satisfactory course completion or an F (fail) for unsatisfactory course completion.
-There is no charge for this course.
-Students can participate in as many ATC300 sections as they desire, without additional charges, to ensure a strong air traffic basics foundation as they enter the FAA Academy.
-There are no additional fees associated with ATC300.
+Students can participate in as many ATC300 sections as they desire, to ensure a strong air traffic basics foundation as they enter the FAA Academy.
 The course was incorporated into the curriculum for students entering the program beginning in the fall 2008 semester.
-Prerequisites: ATC200, ATC200L, ATC220, ATC220L, ATC240, ATC240L, FLT110, FLT110L, graduated from an approved program.
+Prerequisites: ATC200, ATC200L, ATC220L, ATC240L, FLT110L, graduated from an approved program.